OpenAI

 - API key - direct OpenAI Platform access with usage-based billing (

-openai/*models) - Codex subscription — ChatGPT/Codex sign-in with subscription access (
+openai/*models) - Codex subscription with native Codex runtime - ChatGPT/Codex sign-in plus Codex app-server execution (

 openai-codex/*models)